 DNA methylation depends on dietary methionine and folate, both of which are affected by nutritional state.
 Studies in mice have shown that reduction of dietary methionine can affect coat color by altering DNA methylation of the agouti gene.
 Simply feeding rats a low-methionine diet causes them to develop liver cancer at high frequency through hypomethylation of their DNA.”
 The purest form of supplementation is through food.
-The essential amino acid methionine is found naturally through foods and is another essential nutrient found in Nutriiveda (NV).
-This is important to note because we have seen such dramatic surges with the food supplement Nutriiveda that the area of epigenics should be explored.
-By knowing the mechanism by which Nutriiveda affects gene expression and ultimately phenotype we’ll be able to understand why this food which contains all of the essential amino acids and nutrients per serving (including methionine and typtophan) is having such remarkable affects many times from a day to three days of starting consumption.
+The essential amino acid methionine is found naturally through foods and is another essential nutrient found in a protein powder our group has been using.
+This is important to note because we have seen such dramatic surges with nutritional strategies that the area of epigenics should be explored.
+By knowing the mechanism by which nutrition affects gene expression and ultimately phenotype we’ll be able to understand why this food which contains all of the essential amino acids and nutrients per serving (including methionine and typtophan) is having such remarkable affects many times from a day to three days of starting consumption.

 “We can no longer argue whether genes or environment has a greater impact on our health and development, because both are inextricably linked.”
 Randy L. Jirtle, Ph.D.
 Director of the Epigenetics and Imprinting Laboratory Duke University.